robertsjg/js-app-setup/js-tips.md

 Equals == operator will try and convert the two types it is operating on to be the same If use === operator then there is no auto type conversion on equality Rule -
-Generally use triple equals not double equals operator
+Generally use triple equals not double equals operator (add eslint rule "eqeqeq": [2, "smart"],)

 To check if an object exists use if(typeof x !== 'undefined'){